ImperatorLang/basic-smart-contracts/README.md

 # Smart contracts

-This repository is dedicated to all things revolving Cardano smart contract development.
+This repository is dedicated to all things regarding Cardano smart contract development.

 ## CENT - a first cohort "Plutus Pioneer"
 Our lead developer graduated with the first cohort of the great course **Plutus Pioneer Program** by Lars Brünjes, Director of Education, IOG (Input Output Global) April - June 2021.
 You can read more about this in the repository https://github.com/input-output-hk/plutus-pioneer-program